DoxaAI/snake-getting-started/README.md

     FRUIT = 3
 ```

-`EMPTY` means that no snake nor fruit is within that cell at that tick in the game. `TAIL` indicates that **any** part of the snakes tail which is not its head is in that cell. `HEAD` indicates the front of the snake is in that cell. `FRUIT` means that the cell contains the fruit (there is only one of these on the board at any given time).
+`EMPTY` means that no snake nor fruit is within that cell at that tick in the game. `TAIL` indicates that **any** part of the snakes tail which is not its head is in that cell. `HEAD` indicates the front of the snake is in that cell. `FRUIT` means that the cell contains the fruit.
+There is only piece of fruit on the board at any given time.

 **Note**: keep in mind that a move which is opposite of the current direction the snake is moving will be ignored (becuase otherwise the snake would instantly die), and the snake will continue moving in the direction it was previously moving.